jonnor/ESC-CNN-microcontroller/report/report.md

 ### Convolutional layers

-Convolutional layers are an alternative to fully-connected layers that allows for 2D input and that can exploits the spatial relationship in such data.
+Convolutional layers are an alternative to fully-connected layers that allows for 2D input and that can exploit the spatial relationship in such data.

-In addition to the width and height the input also has a third dimension, the number of *channels*.
+In addition to the width and height, the input also has a third dimension, the number of *channels*.
-The different channels can contain arbitrary kinds of data, but common for the first layer would be 3 channels with an RGB color image, or 1 channel for grayscale images or audio spectrogram.
+The different channels can contain arbitrary kinds of data, but common for the first layer would be 3 channels with an RGB color image or 1 channel for grayscale images or audio spectrogram.

 To perform 2D convolution, a filter (or *kernel*) of fixed size $K_w$x$K_h$ is swept across the 2D input of a channel.